Bioconductor/packagebuilder/README.txt

 build jobs.
 The web application sends messages via ActiveMQ (a Java-based messaging framework) to listeners on each build machine.
-The build machines start building the package and send back progress messages to the web application, which can display them in real time without page reloading or Ajax.
+The build machines start building the package and send back progress messages to the web pplication, which can display them in real time without page reloading or Ajax.
 (This is why node.js is used, because it supports web sockets, full duplex communication, not just request/response.)